Last updated 9 March 2019

 A short history of the Liberal Democrats, including the Liberal Party and SDP which preceded it, is available here.

 For more about the history of the party, see the Liberal Democrat History Group.
+Its website contains a wealth of informatio about the party and also information about how to subscribe to the Journal of Liberal History.

 Membership of the Lib Dems